Do I Need Insurance as a Doula?

 2. General Liability Insurance:

-General liability insurance is needed to provide coverage for unexpected incidents during your work, such as accidental damage to a client's property while setting up for a prenatal appointment or a slip-and-fall accident that occurs during a childbirth education workshop.
+General liability insurance is needed to provide coverage for unexpected incidents during your work, such as accidental damage to a client's property while setting up for a prenatal appointment or a slip-and-fall accident that occurs during your childbirth education workshop.
 This insurance ensures that you are protected against potential claims of injury or property damage, allowing you to focus on your clients' needs without worry.

 3. Health Insurance: